 ISSUE RESPONSE DETAILS, INCLUDING REVIEW WORK YOU HAVE CARRIED OUT TO VERIFY RESPONSE (MANDATORY) GUIDANCE NOTE (WHERE APPLICABLE) 1.
-Risk Management • 1.1 Do you have processes in place to ensure that your risks are linked to divisional business plans (including objectives and targets) and that this information is reviewed on an on-going basis?
-Yes/ No The Board's approach to risk management has been reviewed and updated in June 2021, taking into account the recommendations provided by the Internal Auditor.
-Risk Management Action Plans have also been developed in June 2021.
+Risk Management 1.1 Do you have processes in place to ensure that your risks are linked to divisional business plans (including objectives and targets) and that this information is reviewed on an on-going basis?
+Yes/ No The Board's approach to risk management has been reviewed and updated, reflecting the recommendations provided by the Internal Auditor.
 The Risk Register links to the objectives within the Strategic Plan.
 The Risk Register is reviewed at Executive Meetings and at each Board meeting.
+It is intended that the risk register will be updated again in 2022-23, once the board has determined its new strategic plan.
 Your objectives will be the focus of any risk management information, so risk identification needs to be undertaken with a clear strategy and clarity of purpose and is an important part of planning and managing performance and priorities effectively.
 Confidence levels will be shaped by; The identification and recording of key business risks is part of regular management discussions that are linked to business objectives and performance monitoring arrangements.
 Processes ensure the right people are involved in the management of risk and that each stage in the process is being actively recorded and managed.
 You revisit risks periodically to ensure that the assessments reflect the current situation.
 The maintenance of risk registers based on the corporate template at divisional/branch/project level as considered appropriate.
 Having a nominated individual(s) from each area that has the responsibility to ensure that systems and processes are in place to review and report risks effectively.